Black On Campus

 Because much of the writing of contemporary black women is critical of black men, both in the literary sphere and in real life, the men find it unpalatable.
 But black writing owes its very nature to the oppressive conditions under which blacks were and are subjected in America.
 The function therefore of black literature has always been, as Langston Hughes so declared, to illuminate and elevate the condition of black people.
 It is altogether consistent with the heritage of black writing that black women write about the meanness they have experienced and still experience at the hands of black men as well as white men.
 It is inescapable that women writers seek to illuminate and elevate the condition of black women, their whole condition.
 How is one to participate meaningfully in the struggle between the races if one is the victim of subjugation within the race?

-–quoted on Caliban, a blog created by Dr. Mathews, a former student
+–quoted on Caliban, a blog created by Dr. Thomas G. Mathews, a former student

-I repeat that I never met Calvin Hernton; and for years I actually knew little of his work beyond his writings in my scholarly field.
+I want to underscore that I never actually met Calvin Hernton; and for years I knew little of his work beyond his writings in my scholarly field.
 As my knowledge of his impact as a teacher has grown, however, I find myself feeling closer and closer to him, aligning myself with his legacy, aspiring to use the relationship between teacher and student in much the same way that he did, to create, challenge, and transform myself and my students, always with integrity, and always for the better.

 Calvin Hernton Links: